 The technologist may ask you to hold your breath during the scanning.
 Any motion, including breathing and body movements, can lead to artifacts on the images.
 This loss of image quality can resemble the blurring seen on a photograph taken of a moving object.

 When the exam is complete, the technologist will ask you to wait until they verify that the images are of high enough quality for accurate interpretation by the radiologist.

 The CT examination is usually completed within 30 minutes.
 The portion requiring intravenous contrast injection usually lasts only 10 to 30 seconds.

 What will I experience during and after the procedure?

-If the contrast material is swallowed, you may find the taste mildly unpleasant; however, most patients can easily tolerate it.
-You can expect to experience a sense of abdominal fullness and an increasing need to expel the liquid if your contrast material is given by enema.
-In this case, be patient, as the mild discomfort will not last long.
+If you swallow oral contrast material, you may find the taste mildly unpleasant.
+However, most patients can easily tolerate it.
+If you receive an enema, you can expect to experience a sense of abdominal fullness.
+You may also feel an increasing need to expel the liquid.
+If so, be patient; the mild discomfort will not last long.